-The use of the String BowTM enables the instructor to teach the student what is needed to enjoy archery success without interference from the target.
-It helps to avoid having the student judge performance by where the arrow hits the target during the beginning stages of learning.
+The use of the String BowTM enables the instructor to teach the student what is needed to enjoy archery success without interference or distraction by the target, bow, or arrow.
+It helps to avoid having the student judge performance by where the arrow hits the target (results) during the beginning stages of learning the process of shooting archery...